So then, brothers, stand firm and hold to the traditions that you were taught by us, either by our spoken word or by our letter.

 “Above all, it is costly because it cost God the life of his Son: “ye were bought at a price,” and what has cost God much cannot be cheap for us”.
 2Dietrich Bonhoeffer, The Cost of Discipleship.
 Chapter I

 But what does any of this have to do with Tradition?
-To put this all in less flowery terms and sidestepping my tendency to pontificate, the point is this: love our Church.
+To put it bluntly: love our Church.
 For love has everything to do with Tradition!
 It is true that ours is not perfect and at times frightful, and yet “love covers a multitude of sins” (1 Peter 4:8).
 Love does not make excuses for sin, but neither does it abandon the sinner.
 It is true that our beloved Mother Church is in trying times.
 Not just our Apostolic Branch, but within the whole trunk there can be found one rot or another.
 Our Articles tell us:

 “As the Church of Jerusalem, Alexandria, and Antioch, have erred, so also the Church of Rome hath erred, not only in their living and manner of Ceremonies, but also in matters of Faith.”
 4Article XIX

 I believe that the Venerable Fulton Sheen once said that “love defends”.
 It is a persistent and valiant thing; defiant even in some instances.
-It is funny then, that those who feign a deeper “catholicity” are the first to jump ship at the first sign of trouble.
+It is funny then, that those who feign a deeper love for ‘catholicity’ are the first to jump ship at the first sign of trouble.
 Strange that they who (if their boasting is to be taken seriously) ought to have the deepest sort of affection for our Church are more often than not the most ashamed of her.
 “But we cannot have communion with such people!” one of the sort will say, as if he were qualified to determine such matters.
-I simply reply in question.
-Did St. Athanasius abandon the Church?
-Did The Cappadacian Fathers?
+I simply reply in question: Did St. Athanasius abandon the Church?
+Did The Cappadocian Fathers?
 What of St. Anthony the Great?
-In the height of heresy and godlessness the men we remember are the ones who remained faithful.
+In the height of heresy and godlessness, the men we remember are the ones who remained faithful.
 “A thousand may fall at your side, ten thousand at your right hand”, but the Saint remains nonetheless.
 (Psalm 91:7) Expediency is the more enticing offer though.
 I am more than sympathetic to those who choose complacency or schism, but such persons are far from the mind of the Church.
-One would think that a communion born out of the fire and blood of the Reformation would know a thing or two about warfare, but apparently this is not the case.
-Where are the Augsutines?
-The Ambroses?
-Cowards fill their shoes.
-I understand why people leave, the Lord knows that I have been tempted on more than one occasion, but I do not comprehend how those same people express surprise when our Church falls to the heresy that they have abandoned it to.
-All they have done is simply play a part in their own self-fulfilling prophecy.
+One would think that a Communion born out of the fire and blood of the Reformation would know a thing or two about warfare, but apparently, this is not the case.
+Where are the Augustines?
+The Ambroses? –I understand why people leave, the Lord knows that I have been tempted on more than one occasion.
+What I do not comprehend is how those same people express surprise when our Church falls to the heresy that they have abandoned it to.
+All they have done is play a part in their own self-fulfilling prophecy.
 No sailor is surprised to see his ship sink beneath tumultuous waves when the whole crew has abandoned her to them.
 If our Church is to succeed, then we must remain with her.
-If we had but a mustard-seed of the same faithfulness expressed by our Fathers, we would not be so bad off.
+If we had but a mustard seed of the same faithfulness expressed by our Fathers, we would not be so bad off.
 The flock is not saved by abandoning it to wolves.
-This common clamaring after the “truer” more “catholic” Anglicanism is the worst kind of Puritanism.
+This common clamoring after the “truer” more “catholic” Anglicanism is the worst kind of Puritanism.
 The Churchman fights, the Saint is resolute.
+As the Bl.
+Dr. Breck wrote:

-Brandon LeTourneau is an Anglican from Sacramento, California.
-He has written several articles for notable Anglican blogs and publications such as the North American Anglican.
+Mr. LeTourneau is a Seminarian from Sacramento, California, and a regular contributor to The North American Anglican.
 His primary interest is Church History and the Catholicity of the Reformation.
 He hopes to one day serve the ACNA in an ecumenical capacity.
 Pray for him, a sinner.

 Read more of his work here.